Healthdirect Free Australian health advice you can count on.

 In the female body, oestrogen is needed for:

-How do oestrogen levels change at different times?
+How do oestrogen levels change over time?

 What are some common health conditions linked with oestrogen?